sillygwailo/Slack-Twitter/README.md

 Known Issues
 ====

-* Starring and unstarring won't fave or unfave a tweet until Slack implements this in their client.
-A pull request is pending.
 * A memory leak.
 You may have to manually restart the Node.js bot if tweets stop appearing or tweets no longer get sent from your Slack channel.
 * Starring a retweet does not currently work.